doorstop-dev/doorstop/docs/setup.md

 **Linux / macOS**

-No additional configuration should be neccesary.
+No additional configuration should be necessary.

 **Windows**